jiwoncellmechanics/jiwoncellmechanics.github.io/_publications/2022-09-06-adipocyte-dedifferentiation.md

 </div>

 # With our chip (which we named *ceiling culuture chip*), we explored different ECM conditions, and molecular interventions.
 Interestingly, # we found that conditions promoting adipocyte differentiation inhibit adipocyte **de**differentiation, and *vice versa.*

+With our newly desinged chip, we could capture the dedifferentiating adipocytes undergo abrupt liposecretion.

+Also, we could take a closer look at the actin structure (thanks to the thin channel structure) and figured out that the cells make *actin hole* through which they squeeze out the large lipid droplet, which once accounted for more than 90% of the cells' cytoplasm.

+One more interesting thing - we witnessed that the cells not only just secret the lipid droplet, but also *exchange* them.